rromerov/langchain/README.md

 - Agents may collaborate, critique each other, or delegate tasks.
 - Complex workflows can be distributed and coordinated for better performance and scalability.

+**Multi-Agent Architectures**

+As LLM agents become larger and more complex, they can start facing performance challenges such as:

+- Being given too many tools to choose from, which leads to poor tool selection.
+- Handling overly complex context, where the size and number of elements in the prompt exceed the model’s effective capacity.
+- The need for specialized logic or workflows, such as planning, research, or mathematical reasoning.

+To address these issues, one effective strategy is to **break the system into multiple smaller, independent agents**,
+each responsible for a focused task.
+These agents are then composed into a **multi-agent system**.

+Each agent in the system can vary in complexity:

+- Some may be simple: just a prompt and a single LLM call.
+- Others may be more advanced, such as ReAct agents capable of reasoning and taking actions through tools.

+This modular design improves scalability, flexibility, and maintainability of your LLM-based applications.

+**1. Network**

+In a networked multi-agent system, each agent can communicate with every other agent.
+Any agent has the autonomy to decide which agent should be executed next.
+This design supports highly dynamic workflows but can be more complex to manage and debug.

+---

+**2. Supervisor**

+In this architecture, each agent communicates with a single central agent called the **supervisor**.
+The supervisor is responsible for deciding which agent (or group of agents) should be invoked next.

+A practical variant of this approach implements the supervisor as a single **LLM call with tools**,
+enabling flexible planning and execution.

+---

+**3. Hierarchical**

+This is an extension of the supervisor model that introduces multiple layers of supervision.
+A **supervisor of supervisors** structure allows for more complex and modular control flows.

+Each supervisor may manage its own group of agents or even other supervisors,
+creating a tree-like or layered decision-making system.

+---

+**4. Custom Multi-Agent Workflow**

+In a custom workflow, agents communicate with only a **subset** of other agents.
+Some transitions are **deterministic**, while others are dynamic and based on agent decisions.

+Only specific agents are permitted to decide which agents to call next.
+This architecture offers flexibility with targeted control over communication and decision flow.

+---

+The next section will take a closer look at the **supervisor architecture**,
+which offers a strong balance between capability and simplicity.

+Let's see an example of [Supervisor Architecture](src/supervisor_architecture.ipynb)

+# Patterns to Make the Most of LLMs

 ## Useful metrics while fine-tunning a LLM model:
 - **Loss**: This ranges from 0 to infinity.
 Indicates how well the model fits the training data.
 While validation loss shows how effective the model is at generalizing to new data.
 Lower loss values are better.